| Ch 6 -- The C and C++ Programming Languages

 negative number to a class object, although such an assignment would be legal with

+regard to an object of the base integer type.
 This capability of different objects within the same class hierarchy to act differently

 under the same circumstances is referred to as polymorphism, which is